hasheersheikh/next-js-template/README.md

 ## What is This

-This is next js template to which is bundled with MUI and redux for building your multi billion $ application using this template
+This is next js template which is bundled with MUI and redux for building your multi billion $ application.

 further more, template is open for contribution from anyone.